Snow White's Enchanted Wish: 1955 version

-Upon release by a ride operator, guests were shuttled forth and made a ninety-degree turn toward the gaping, wood-timber entrance to the Dwarfs' diamond mine at the far-left end of the mural.
-All was dark at first, but riders soon found themselves venturing through underground tunnels fitted with numerous rows of wooden beams.
-Here, gems of every color studded the rock walls and shone brilliantly under ultraviolet light.
-Guests soon approached a forced-perspective mural of a seemingly endless mineshaft continuing into the unseen distance before turning around and passing into the mine's gem vault.
-The huge vault door was held open by Dopey (rendered as a plywood flat), who peeked out from behind it, grinning at riders as they passed.
-Inside the vault was the Dwarfs' vast stock of precious jewels, piled high into glistening mounds within kegs and mine carts.
-Guests continued deeper into the mine, where the other dwarfs were seen picking away at ore by lantern light to an instrumental variant of the Dig-a Dig Dig song.
-Heading to the left, riders encountered Dopey once again (this time a fully dimensional animated figure like the other six dwarfs), who pointed worriedly to a wooden sign reading, "BEWARE OF THE WITCH."
+Guests were shuttled forth and made a ninety-degree turn toward the entrance to the Dwarfs' diamond mine at the far-left end of the mural.
+All was dark at first, but riders soon ventured through underground tunnels fitted with rows of wooden beams, with gems shining along the rock wall.
+Guests approached a forced-perspective mural of a seemingly endless mineshaft before turning and passing into the mine's gem vault.
+The vault door was held open by Dopey (rendered as a plywood flat), peaking out and grinning at riders as they passed.
+Inside was the Dwarfs' stock of jewels, piled high into glistening mounds within kegs and mine carts.
+Guests continued deeper into the mine, where the other dwarfs were seen picking away to an instrumental variant of the Dig-a Dig Dig song.
+Heading to the left, riders encountered Dopey again (this time a fully dimensional animated figure), pointing worriedly to a sign reading, "BEWARE OF THE WITCH."

-Guests then passed under a final set of wooden timbers, exiting the diamond mine into the serene forest, where many animals such as deer, birds, and rabbits looked on from behind the trees.
+Guests exited the mine into a serene forest, where many animals such as deer, birds, and rabbits looked on from behind the trees.
 Ahead was a fork in the road marked by a wooden sign pointing in one direction to the Dwarfs' cottage and to the Queen's castle in the other.
-For a moment guests approached a forced-perspective mural of the distant woodland cottage, but turned instead into the direction of the castle.
-The scene then quickly shifted from a peaceful and pleasant forest into one of gnarled tree roots, dead vines, and muddy colors as riders passed under two vultures perched overhead.
-Guests then turned left toward the open entrance to the sinister stone castle and passed through.
+For a moment guests approached a forced-perspective mural of the cottage, but turned instead into the direction of the castle.
+The scene then shifted from a peaceful and pleasant forest into one of gnarled tree roots, dead vines, and muddy colors as riders passed under two vultures perched overhead.
+Guests then turned left toward the open entrance to castle.
 Directly ahead, within the castle's dim interior, was a passage leading back outside, where another wooden sign signified the Dwarfs' cottage.
-As guests advanced toward the open doorway, however, a wrought-iron portcullis slammed shut in front of it, blocking the way out.
-Ahead, at the end of a dark, straight corridor, a skeleton chained to the wall rattled as guests approached it, moaning, "Go back..."
+As guests advanced toward the open doorway, however, a wrought-iron portcullis slammed shut, blocking the way out.
+At the end of a dark corridor, a skeleton chained to the wall rattled and moaned at guests to go back.